Action of 22 September 1914: Action

 Two Dutch sailing trawlers in the vicinity declined to close with Cressy for fear of mines.
 Distress calls had been received by Tyrwhitt, who, with the destroyer squadron, was already at sea returning to the cruisers now that the weather had improved.
 At 08:30, the Dutch steamship Flora approached the scene and rescued 286 men.
 Another steamer, Titan, picked up 147 men.
 More were rescued by the Lowestoft sailing trawlers, Coriander and J.G.C., before the destroyers arrived at 10:45.
 A total of 837 men were rescued but 62 officers and 1,397 men, many of them reservists, were killed.
 The dead included Robert Johnson, the captain of Cressy.
 The destroyers hunted the submarine, which had little electrical power remaining to travel underwater and could only make 14 kn on the surface.
 The submarine submerged for the night and returned to base the next day.

 Aftermath

 The disaster shook public confidence in Britain and the world in the Royal Navy.
-Other cruisers were withdrawn from patrol duties; Christian was reprimanded and Drummond was criticized by the Court of Inquiry for failing to take the anti-submarine precautions recommended by the Admiralty and praised for his conduct during the attack.
+Other cruisers were withdrawn from patrol duties; Christian was reprimanded and Drummond was criticized by the Court of Inquiry for failing to take the anti-submarine precautions recommended by the Admiralty but praised for his conduct during the attack.
 The 28 officers and 258 men rescued by Flora were landed at IJmuiden and were repatriated on 26 September.